nyraa/moodle-calendar/README.md

 # Moodle Calendar

-A daemon to crawl NCKU Moodle calendar events(assignment) and sync them to Google Calendar, also send email notifications for new assignment.
+A daemon to crawl NCKU Moodle calendar events(assignment) and sync them to Google Calendar, also send email notifications for assignment updates.

 ## Features
 - Sync assignment events to Google Calendar automatically
-- Submissions status mark as color
+- Submission status mark as color
 - Send email notifications for new assignment
 - Send email notifications for assignment deadline updated
 - Hold Moodle session